ptribble/kar/README.md

-The result is a system that is as complete as the kstat framework, and is immediately extensible - new kstats get picked up automatically rather than kaving to modify the framework.
+The result is a system that is as complete as the kstat framework, and is immediately extensible - new kstats get picked up automatically rather than having to modify the framework.
 And because the raw data is saved, it can be analysed and displayed in any way you see fit: you aren't limited to the handful of results that the authors of sar thought you might need.